IanS71/ticket-lifecycle/README.md

 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095580344788451399/image.png"/>
 </p>
 <p>
 As a level I support, I don't have the resources to deal with an issue as critical as Mobile Banking.
-I transfer the ticket to System Adminstrator Marlon Robinson, and notify the recipient that a fix is still being looked into.
-I will login into Marlon's account to handle the ticket transfer
+I transfer the ticket to System Administrator Marlon Robinson and notify the recipient that a fix is still being looked into.
+I will log into Marlon's account to handle the ticket transfer
 </p>
 <br />
 <h2>Escalating the ticket to resolution</h2>